cpske/ISP/agile/agile-principles-practices.md

 ## Burn down and Burn up charts

+A **burn down** chart shows the remaining work versus time.
+The y-axis (remaining work) is measured in hours or story points.

-In a Burn up chart, there is a top line for the total number of points (scope) of the iteration.
+In a burn up chart, there is a top line for the total number of points (scope) of the iteration.
 The line may change as: (a) work is added or removed (unplanned tasks), (b) tasks are re-estimated.

 ## Retrospectives